wrrulos/mcptool/tutorial/how_to_install.md

 ## Dependencies

 For the tool to work correctly you must install all the necessary dependencies.
+If you are using another operating system than windows, you can install the dependencies through the terminal

 ## Python